DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 df0 = pd.read_csv(url, index_col=0)
 ```
 What is the index in this case?
 Can you explain why?
+-->

-We'll see one other feature of dataframes in the near future:  the type of each column of data.
+** Data types.**  We'll see one other feature of dataframes in the near future:  the type of each column of data.
 Pandas allows every variable (that is, column) to have a different data type, but the type must be the same within a column.
-With our dataframe `df`, we get the types from `df.dtypes`:
+With our dataframe `df`, we get the types with `df.dtypes`:
 ```python
 name     object
 x1        int64